croosen/study-project-gdpr-course-react-redux/README.md

 Project to inform people about the new GDPR.
 Course with questions and scores, build with React and Redux.

 ## Run the Project
-clone + yarn run start
+clone + yarn install + yarn run start